 - Universities, Schools, or Academic Organizations

 If your organization is a school, you can check out Google For Education.
-This is Google’s specific program for various academic organizations.
-Healthcare organizations may be able to qualify if they are Awareness or Research based.
+This website is Google’s specific program for various academic organizations.
+Healthcare organizations may be able to qualify if they are Awareness or Research-based.

 Once your organization follows these guidelines, it is time to make sure you have a compelling website.
-Google requires that Ad Grant recipients have an active website, since that is where all the web traffic is going to be directed.
+Google requires that Ad Grant recipients have an active website since that is where all the web traffic is going to.
 Once this is done and your organization acknowledges non-discrimination and donation receipt it is time to register as a Google Non-Profit.

 2. Register Nonprofit with TechSoup